finos/rune-dsl/README.md

 We use [Checkstyle](https://checkstyle.sourceforge.io/) for enforcing good coding practices.
 The Eclipse plugin for Checkstyle can be found here: [https://checkstyle.org/eclipse-cs/#!/](https://checkstyle.org/eclipse-cs/#!/).

 #### Install the Xsemantics plugin
-We use the [Xsemantics DSL](https://github.com/eclipse/xsemantics) to define the type system of Rosetta.
+We use the [Xsemantics DSL](https://github.com/eclipse/xsemantics) to define the type system of Rune.
 To enable language support for it in Eclipse, follow these steps:
 1. Find out which version of Xsemantics you need by looking in the `pom.xml` file of the parent project.
 There should be a property called `xsemantics.version`.
 2. Go to Help > Install New Software...
 3. In 'Work with' fill in [https://download.eclipse.org/xsemantics/milestones/](https://download.eclipse.org/xsemantics/milestones/).